 Pest control services are performed upon request.
-Residents who notice the presence of pests should call the Housing Facilities Call Center at (251) 460-7655 to request service.
-Service should be rendered by the end of the following business day.
+Residents who notice the presence of pests should submit a Fix-It Request through My USAHousing or call the Housing Facilities Office at (251) 460-7655 to request service.
+Where feasible, service will be rendered by the end of the following business day.
 Students must allow facilities and service personnel to enter their room for treatment purposes unless prior medical exceptions have been requested and approved.

-While in the buildings, all visitors must be escorted by the resident they are visiting.
+While in USA Housing, all visitors must be escorted at all times by the resident they are visiting.
 The escorting resident must reside in the building being visited.
-It is encouraged for visitors to remain escorted throughout all University housing areas.
 Residents and guests must be able to provide picture identification if asked by a Housing or other University official.

 II.
 Respect for Persons Community Standards

-Student behavior is expected to be lawful and in accordance with all University rules, policies and procedures, including those found within the Housing Community Standards, The Lowdown, and the Housing Contract.
+Student behavior is expected to be lawful and in accordance with all University rules, policies and procedures, including those found within the Housing Community Standards, The Lowdown, and the Housing Contract Terms & Conditions.
 Housing regulations and standards are applicable to University housing students and their guests.
 Residents are responsible for and will be held accountable for the behavior of their guests and visitors at all times.

 A guest is defined as any person who is not assigned to your room.
-Residents are expected to talk with their roommate(s) in advance and agree on guests, overnight stays, and other visitation issues (see “About Roommates”).
-The Housing staff is available to assist residents with these conversations and to support residents in maintaining their safety and comfort.
-Guests, including residents from other University housing rooms, are permitted during the approved University visitation hours: Sunday-Thursday 10:00AM-12:00AM (midnight), and Friday-Saturday 10:00AM-2:00AM.
-A maximum of three guests are allowed per resident per visit at any time during visitation hours.
+Residents are expected to talk with their roommate(s) in advance and agree on guests, overnight stays, and other visitation issues (see Roommate Relationships).
+USA Housing staff is available to assist residents with these conversations and to support residents in maintaining their safety and comfort.
+Guests, including residents from other University housing rooms, are permitted during the approved University visitation hours (see below).
+A maximum of three (3) guests are allowed per resident per visit at any time during visitation hours.

-All guests/visitors are required to have official photo identification (i.e., driver’s licenses, state id, University id) with them at all times and present it to Housing or other University officials upon request.
+All guests/visitors are required to have official photo identification (i.e., driver’s licenses, state ID, University ID) with them at all times and present it to USA Housing staff or other University officials upon request.
 While in University housing, guests must comply with all University and Housing policies and community standards, as well as all applicable federal and state laws.
-Residents are responsible for the conduct of their guests and may be subject to financial and other sanctions through the Housing Judicial Process and/or University judiciary system, as well as the legal system if the community standard for guests is violated.
-Furthermore, residents are encouraged to be with/escort their guest(s) the entire time they are within the residential community.
-Guests may not be left unattended in a room without prior written permission from the Residence Education Coordinator.
+Residents are responsible for the conduct of their guests and may be subject to financial and other sanctions through the Housing Student Conduct Process and/or University judiciary system, as well as the legal system if the community standard for guests is violated.
+Guests may not be left unattended in a room without prior written permission from the Coordinator of Residence Education.
 Guests who violate visitation hours or other applicable policies may be subject to trespass warrants or other action taken by the USA Police Department.
 Guests may also lose the privilege of visiting University housing.
-USA Housing reserves the right to amend or revoke visitation within each residential community.
+USA Housing reserves the right to limit or revoke visitation within each residential community.

 Final Exam Quiet Hours: Each residential community endorses and affirms 24-hour Quiet Hours beginning on the last day of classes through the last day of finals.

-Courtesy Hours: In an effort to attain enjoyment of University housing, twenty-four hour Courtesy Hours will be enforced daily throughout the entire academic term to ensure a pleasant living environment for all residents, free from unnecessary distractions or disturbance; please note that you may be asked to use a headset or to remove stereos, TVs or musical instruments from the room if the use of such equipment is causing a disturbance to other members of the community.
+Courtesy Hours: Courtesy Hours require that all sound be kept to a reasonable level in an effort to avoid disturbance of other residential community members and ensure a pleasant living environment for all residents, free from unnecessary distractions or disturbance.
+For this purpose, 24-hour Courtesy Hours will be enforced daily throughout the entire academic term.
+Please note that you may be asked to use a headset or to remove stereos, TVs or musical instruments from the room if the use of such equipment is causing a disturbance to other members of the community.